Destinations 8 min read

 Typical Property Types

 Manchester city centre features converted warehouse apartments and townhouses, while suburbs like Didsbury offer larger properties with gardens.
-The Manchester Party House showcases the contemporary style available in this vibrant city.
+The Manchester Party Houses showcase the contemporary style available in this vibrant city.

 Activities Suited to Groups